Leadership Team

 Emily Rademan, Psy.D.

 Through a series of serendipitous events, I joined the E³ Initiative in order to share my passions of mental health, spirituality, and exceptional experiences.
 In my career in private practice, I specialize and dedicate my passion to working with those with trauma, dissociation, unexplained medical symptoms and integration of spiritual/exceptional experiences.
+I am EMDR certified and an EMDRIA Approved Consultant and CE provider.
+I am also trained in clinical hypnosis, ego state work, and somatic interventions.

 As I evolved in my career, I found the mental health field and traditional spiritual belief systems may stigmatize those with anomalous experiences that are unexplained by scientific or religious texts.
 Because of this, I found that many with spiritual beliefs, gifts, and exceptional experiences are hesitant to share those experiences or seek support from mental health providers due to stigma and concerns of being mislabeled.
 This has driven my passion and excitement to train other mental health providers to appropriately and ethically evaluate exceptional experiences and spiritual gifts from mental health symptoms, while also helping individuals integrate their experiences and develop new understanding of self and joyful interactions in the world.